 Federal employees target a retirement date that suits their personal situation and desires.
 There is no standard convention that dictates when one should leave or for that matter retire at all.
 The decision to retire is based on many factors and your personal circumstances.
 Some can’t afford to leave until they pay off their home or other bills while others take the plunge simply because they are tired of the old routine and want a change.
 Health considerations are also a major factor for many.
 Everyone has their unique reasons for leaving and select a departure date accordingly.

 To maximum your retirement annuity and benefits select a departure date that meets your needs and leaves you with the highest annual and sick leave balances as possible.
 We publish an Excel Leave Chart each year that federal employees can use to track their annual, sick, credit, and comp time hours.
 You can also track your work schedule with our free 2015 spreadsheet.
-Download the 2015 leave schedule and share it with everyone in your organization.
+Download the current year leave schedule and share it with everyone in your organization.

 The benefit of knowing exactly what leave balances you have at any point in time is critical to ensuring you receive the maximum benefits allowed, including leave buyback for the tentative retirement dates that you select.
 You will know how much sick leave credit you will be able to carry into retirement and your annual leave lump sum payment that you will receive shortly after you leave.
 I selected my retirement date for end of year so that I could carry over the maximum amount of annual leave.
 I had a total of 448 hours, 240 hours that I saved over the years plus 208 hours that I didn’t use my last year.
 A month after retirement I received an annual leave lump sum check for the full amount less 20% that they kept for taxes.